deltachat/deltachat-pages/_posts/2023-06-28-webxdc-import-export.md

 who are following our WebXDC work with interest.

-## Furthering a E2E/P2P "Next-Generation-Internet" with NLNET's help
+## Stepping stones for a E2E/P2P "Next-Generation-Internet"

 <img src="../assets/logos/logo_nlnet.svg" width="230" />